-Perrin P. White, MSP, CCC-SLP, is a certified and licensed Speech-Language Pathologist with a Certificate of Clinical Competence from the American Speech-Language Hearing Association (ASHA).
-She has extensive training in identification and treatment of orofacial myofunctional disorders and is currently pursuing certification through the International Association of Orofacial Myology (IAOM).
+Katie Henley, MS, CCC-SLP, is a certified and licensed Speech-Language Pathologist with a Certification of Clinical Competence from the American Speech-Language Hearing Association (ASHA).

-She graduated from Southern Methodist University with a Bachelor of Arts in Corporate Communications and Public Affairs in 2007.
-She later earned a Master’s Degree in Speech Pathology from the University of South Carolina in 2011.
+She graduated from Purdue University with a Bachelor of Science in Communication Sciences & Disorders in 2017.
+She then earned a Master's Degree in Speech-Language Pathology from Indiana University in 2019.